Matt-J-Dong/knowledge-kitchen/content/other.md

 ---

 {% assign featured_categories = "" | split: ", "  %}
-{% assign featured_collections = "me, domestic-construction, food-and-drink, music" | split: ", "  %}
+{% assign featured_collections = "domestic-construction, food-and-drink, me, music, teaching-statements" | split: ", "  %}

 {% for cat in featured_categories %}<!-- use site.page-categories instead for all categories defined in config -->